 In your reports, be sure you highlight the important numbers:

-Step 5: Adjust And Repeat
+Step 5: Adjust Your Social Media Strategy

 Figure out what you can improve, make changes, and then measure some more.
-Check back in with the goals you set initially and make sure your new metrics actually help you address those goals.
+Check back in with the goals you set initially and make sure your new social media metrics actually help you address those goals.

 In the case of our Twitter chat, we now realize that we also want to measure engagement around our chat hashtag.
 We’ve decided it’s important to know how many of our host’s tweets were retweeted and replied to, so we can understand what participants found most interesting.
 We can add this in and include it in our reporting next time.